-The key to writing a successful ad is knowing who your audience are and what they want.
-You should already know your target market before you even consider writing an advertisement.
+The key to writing a successful ad is knowing your audience and understanding what will motivate them to buy.
+You should already know what makes your target market tick before you even consider writing an advertisement.
 You also need to be clear on what you can offer them and what you are trying to achieve.

-Focus on a single, clear message that you want your advertisement to put across.
-Then use the headline, an illustration or both to grab the reader's attention.
+Clarity is key.
+Focus on a single, clear message and use the headline, an illustration or both to grab the reader's attention.

 The simple approach is usually best.
-A successful headline might highlight the key benefit your product offers, or simply arouse the interest of your target audience.
-Looking through the ads in the publications you are planning to advertise in should give you a good idea of what works and what doesn't.
+A successful headline might highlight the key benefit your product offers, or arouse the interest of your target audience.
+Look through the ads in the publications you are planning to advertise in to give you a good idea of what works and what doesn't.

 Once you've got the reader's attention, the body copy adds more information.
 Again the key is to concentrate on what your target reader is interested in and what you are trying to achieve.